Take note of this Trade Activity: Viatris Inc. (VTRS)

-At the end of the latest market close, Viatris Inc. (VTRS) was valued at $10.07.
-In that particular session, Stock kicked-off at the price of $10.02 while reaching the peak value of $10.16 and lowest value recorded on the day was $9.98.
-The stock current value is $10.13.Recently in News on October 24, 2022, Viatris to Report Financial Results for the Third Quarter 2022 and Provide an Update on its February 28 Investor Event on November 7, 2022.
-Viatris Inc. (NASDAQ: VTRS) will announce financial results for the third quarter of 2022 on Monday, November 7, 2022.
-Executive Chairman Robert J. Coury, Chief Executive Officer Michael Goettler, President Rajiv Malik, and Chief Financial Officer Sanjeev Narula will host a webcast at 8:30 a.m.
-ET on the same date to review the quarterly results and provide an update on the company’s February 28 Investor Event.
+At the end of the latest market close, Viatris Inc. (VTRS) was valued at $9.70.
+In that particular session, Stock kicked-off at the price of $9.75 while reaching the peak value of $9.88 and lowest value recorded on the day was $9.525.
+The stock current value is $11.37.Recently in News on November 7, 2022, Oyster Point Pharma, a Leading Ophthalmology-Focused Biopharmaceutical Company, to be Acquired by Viatris.
+Tender Offer to Acquire All Outstanding Shares of Oyster Point Pharma for $11.00 per Share, Plus a Contingent Value Right of Up To $2.00 per Share.
 You can read further details here

 Viatris Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $15.60 on 02/09/22, with the lowest value was $8.42 for the same time period, recorded on 09/27/22.